-Android is not a complete JVM.
-Some JDK libraries of the java.beans package are missing for proper Planner functionality.
-However, it is possible to use Planner with Java score calculation by adding missing libraries to your Android project.
-The Drools rule engine does not work on Android yet, so Drools score calculation doesn't work on Android.
+Android is not a complete JVM (because some JDK libraries are missing), but Planner works on Android with easy Java or incremental Java score calculation.
+The Drools rule engine does not work on Android yet, so Drools score calculation doesn't work on Android and its dependencies need to be excluded.